 In the mid-19th century, Norwegians were awakening to their national identity.
-The Bridal Voyage shows the ultimate Norwegian scene: a wedding party with everyone decked out in their traditional dress, heading for the stave church, engulfed in fjord grandeur.
+The Bridal Voyage shows the ultimate Norwegian scene: a wedding party with everyone decked out in their traditional dress, heading for the stave church, engulfed in the majesty of the fjords.

 Here, and throughout Europe, nationalism and Romanticism went hand-in-hand.
-These were hardworking and independent folk.
+These were hardworking, independent folk.
 People were poor...but they owned their own land.
 Paintings like these were patriotic tools.